Reasonable adjustments

 The following Q&As give you more information about the SQE reasonable adjustment policy and what you need to do to make a reasonable adjustment request.

-Before requesting a reasonable adjustment you must first register for an SQE account.
+Before applying for reasonable adjustments you must first register for an SQE account.
 Once you have completed the registration process you will then be able to request a reasonable adjustment.
-You must let us know if you require a reasonable adjustment so that we can book the assessment for you.
-You will be asked to complete and submit a reasonable adjustment request form via your account.
-We will ask you to provide supporting evidence as part of your request.
+You will be asked to complete and submit a reasonable adjustment application form via your account.
+We will ask you to provide supporting information as part of your request.

 Related question: What information is needed when making a reasonable adjustment request?